-How do I Reserve a Business Name in Nebraska?
+How Do I Reserve a Business Name in Nebraska?

 Got a name in mind?
 Perfect.
 Follow these steps to reserve it.

 Don’t forget that you also need to comply with other business entity name restrictions from the state of Nebraska (find them all here).
 All good?
 Then check to see if your LLC name is available.
-If it is, let out a sigh of relief — you’re ready to reserve it.
+If it is, let out a sigh of relief — you’re ready to reserve it or form your LLC.

 Okay, name reservation, here we go.
 Start by downloading an “Application for Reservation” from the Secretary of State’s Forms and Fees page.
-There are separate forms for domestic and foreign LLCs, so make sure you get the right one.

 Secretary of State